aragon/court-dashboard/docs/metadata.md

 We are going to try to find the following keys:

 1. `description`
-2. `agreementText`
+2. `metadata`
-3. `defendant`
-4. `plaintiff`

 #### metadata - String

-In case that the metadata is just a plain string we are going to use it as the dispute description and the dispute creator `subject.id` will be considered as the plaintiff
+In case `metadata` is a plain string, we assume it to be the dispute's description and set the dispute creator (`subject.id`) as the plaintiff.
+No agreement link will be available.

 ## Evidence